Migrating From a Legacy On-Premises PBX to the Cloud: The Tide Has Turned [WHITEPAPER]

 With an open platform that integrates UCaaS and brings various cloud services together, including contact centre and team collaboration, organisations can enhance internal and external communications and collaboration, increase efficiency and effectiveness, and better serve customers.

-RingCentral Message Video Phone (MVP) – a total solution
+RingCentral Message Video Phone (RingEX) – a total solution

 The time to move to cloud UC is now